shaneabbley/Capstone_Project/README.md

 ## Results

-## Reccomendations for Future Analysis
+## Recommendations for Future Analysis
 *include anything that we would have done differently*